RekzaiSharp/WildcardRoll/README.md

 # WildcardRoll
 A automatic roll bot for the wow private server project ascension.
+It works fully automaticly and with the ascension client in the background, so you can do other stuff on your computer while rolling.

 ### Downloading